nmac-dev/corewar-mkii/corewar-mkii/docs/REDCODE_TUTORIAL.md

 For this project, the full `Redcode 94` standard has not been implemented.
  * This is to keep the learning assembly code process as simple as possible

+**Important!**

+The Redcode standard for `corewar-mkii` is a **minimal** version of the `Redcode 94` standard.
+ * Only assembly instructions are allowed in the minimal version and NOT the higher-level nuances
+ * If it is not part of the syntax diagram below, it is not allowed

 <BR/>